 \begin{thm} Let $(M^n,g,f)$, $n\geq 4$, be an $n$-dimensional non-compact, locally conformally flat, asymptotically conical gradient expanding Ricci soliton.
 Suppose the asymptotic cone has positive scalar curvature.
 Then, $(M^n,g,f)$ must have positive curvature operator. \end{thm}

 \begin{rmk} Theorem \ref{thm:ac_Dflat} is an analogue of Z.-H. Zhang's result for locally conformally flat gradient shrinking (and steady) solitons \cite{Zhang:09}.
-Moreover, by the work of \cite{Cao-Chen:13, Cao-Yu:21}, the locally conformally flat assumption can be replaced by the weaker assumption of vanishing $D$-tensor introduced in \cite{Cao-Chen:12,Cao-Chen:13}. \end{rmk}
+Moreover, by \cite{Cao-Chen:13, Cao-Yu:21}, the locally conformally flat assumption can be replaced by the weaker assumption of the vanishing $D$-tensor introduced in \cite{Cao-Chen:12,Cao-Chen:13}. \end{rmk}

-As a consequence, by combining with the work of Cao-Chen \cite{Cao-Chen:13} and Chen-Wang \cite{Chen-Wang:15}, we have the following application in dimension four.
+As a consequence, by combining Theorem \ref{thm:ac_Dflat} with the work of Cao-Chen \cite{Cao-Chen:13} and Chen-Wang \cite{Chen-Wang:15}, we have the following application in dimension four.

-\begin{cor} Let $(M^4,g,f)$ be a $4$-dimensional non-compact, half conformally flat, asymptotically conical gradient expanding Ricci soliton.
+\begin{cor} Let $(M^4,g,f)$ be a $4$-dimensional non-compact, half-conformally flat, asymptotically conical gradient expanding Ricci soliton.
 Suppose the asymptotic cone has positive scalar curvature.
 Then, $(M^4,g,f)$ has positive curvature operator. \end{cor}